nicolaslwilson/Week2CodeChallenge/README.md

 # Prime Digital Academy Week 2 Code Challenge

+This repo contains my answers to the Code Challenge from Week 2 at Prime Digital Academy.

+## Technologies Used

+* HTML
+* CSS
+* JavaScript
+* jQuery

+## Challenge Description

 Follow the steps below to complete the code challenge:

 1. Create a `<button>` element on the DOM, you may do this in jQuery, or write it directly in the HTML code.
 Have the button text read "Generate".